 A prosecutor must prove the following to convict a person of this offense:

-- the defendant intentionally eavesdropped on, or recorded, someone else’s conversation,
+- the defendant intentionally eavesdropped on, or recorded, someone else’s in-person conversation or telephone conversation,

 - the defendant did so by using an electronic device,